hgokhale/tvanode/Readme.md

         }
     });

-When a session is no longer needed, it should be terminated by calling logout:
+When a session is no longer needed, it should be terminated by calling close:

-    session.logout(function (err) {
+    session.close(function (err) {
         if (err) {
-            console.log("Error in logout: " + err);
+            console.log("Error in close: " + err);
         }
     };